 Village Savings and Loan groups are the entry into Floresta programs.
 Members gather together to use the Village Savings and Loan system to help structure their household cash flows, support the community, and make strong financial decisions.
 These groups have been very popular and attract people from the entire spectrum of society.

-Agriculture and Environment Training
+Environment Restoration Training

 We work with farmers to make the best possible use of the resources that they have, while at the same time identifying alternative sources of income to supplement their farming practices.